avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ### Is there an interest to keep historical information about the validator set on the manager chain?

-It's undefined if `getValidation` should return historical information about ended validations.
-Should `ACP99Manager` enforce that validation information be kept in the contract's state indefinitely?
+It's undefined if `getValidator` should return historical information about historical validators.
+Should `ACP99Manager` enforce that validator information be kept in the contract's state indefinitely?
 Note that validator performance (uptime) is _not_ specified in the `ACP99Manager` interface, as it may not be relevant to some applications (e.g. PoA).
 Historical uptime would be a useful metric to query, but it may be more appropriately left to implementations to enforce.

-If we don't require `ACP99Manager` implementations to keep track of historical validations, this information will still be available in archive nodes and offchain tools (e.g. explorers).
+If we don't require `ACP99Manager` implementations to keep track of historical validators, this information will still be available in archive nodes and offchain tools (e.g. explorers).

 ### Should `ACP99Manager` include a churn control mechanism?